 WHEN ARRIVING FOR AN EMERGENCY

 Please call us as soon as you arrive: 207-878-3121, option 1.
-We will gather information from you via phone, and then a technician will come outside to meet your pet (please wear a mask when interacting with our staff).
+We will gather information from you via phone.
+A technician will come outside to meet your pet (please wear a mask when interacting with our staff).
 Please remain in your car while we examine your pet inside.
 We will call you to follow up once we’ve determined your pet’s needs.
 The veterinarian will provide a recommended treatment plan and the estimated cost of your pet’s treatment.
 If your pet is staying with us for continued care, you will be asked to sign the treatment plan and pay a deposit.
 If you have financial constraints, please let us know right away so that we may help you prioritize your pet’s care.

 Due to the nature of an emergency facility, an unavoidable wait may occur.
 Please be supportive of other pet owners and their pets.
 Your patience is greatly appreciated.